Krumkata12/SoftUniDemoGitHubProject/README.md

 # SoftUniDemoGitHubProject
-Demo project for SoftUni Foundamentals
+Demo project for SoftUni Foundamentals.
+I edited this on GitHub directly!